-Category 9: Downstream transportation and distribution 1,400,000 mtCO2e (22% of Scope 3)
+Category 9: Downstream transportation and distribution

 The emissions from the transportation of our logs after the final point of sale are included in our category 9 emissions.
 These include transportation of the logs sent from our forests to external mills, byproducts sold by our mills for further use by others, products sent from our distribution centers to external customers, and the logs and finished wood products we export to international customers.
 We apply average distances at different scales for different product types, based on data we collect from our businesses and from publicly available estimates.
 For the logs we sell to external mills, we apply regional distances specific to our own operations.
-For byproducts and distribution sales, we apply a national distance specific to our own operational markets, we apply a country-specific distance gathered from publicly available data.
+For byproducts and distribution sales, we apply a national distance specific to our own operations.
+For international markets, we apply a country-specific distance gathered from publicly available data.